-- · A maximum amount on administration costs that limits the ability to exercise reasonable due diligence in monitoring project performance. - · Limited funds available to address the broad range of threats to salmon conservation, especially during periods of economic downturn. - The steady but gradual recovery in the value of our trust fund from the 2008-09 economic decline that places limits our capacity to fund projects up to 2019.
+- A maximum amount on administration costs that may limit the ability to exercise reasonable due diligence in monitoring project performance. - Limited funds available to commit to conservation projects addressing the broad range of threats to salmon conservation, especially during periods of economic downturn. - The steady but gradual recovery in the value of our trust fund from the 2008-09 and more recent economic decline that limits our ability to fund projects due to the need to reinvest most investment income.